 Judy Arnetz, PhD, MPH, PT, is a professor and Associate Chair for Research in the Department of Family Medicine.
-She received her bachelor’s degree in English from Smith College and her PT, BS in Ergonomics, MPH, and PhD degrees from Karolinska Institute in Sweden.
-Dr. Arnetz joined Michigan State University in September of 2015 after 10 years on the faculty of Wayne State University’s Department of Family Medicine.
-Her research focuses on how the health and safety of healthcare workers impacts the quality of patient care.
-She has conducted numerous studies on workplace violence towards healthcare workers, including several large-scale intervention studies in both hospitals and long-term care facilities.
+Her research focuses on how the health, well-being and safety of health care workers impacts the quality of patient care.
+She has conducted numerous studies on workplace violence toward health care workers, including several large-scale intervention studies in both hospitals and long-term care facilities.
+Dr. Arnetz was Principal Investigator on a recently-completed NIOSH-funded study that was the first large-scale randomized controlled intervention shown to be effective in reducing violent events and violence-related injury among hospital workers (https://www.ncbi.nlm.nih.gov/pubmed/28045793; https://www.ncbi.nlm.nih.gov/pubmed/28692010).
 Dr. Arnetz also studies the effects of patient-centered care on the work situation of physicians and nurses, as well as on treatment outcomes.
-Her work has focused on patients with myocardial infarction and chronic disorders, including rheumatic diseases, diabetes, and mental health conditions associated with interpersonal violence and trauma.